Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 aws ecs register-task-definition --cli-input-json file://aws/task-definitions/backend-flask.json
 ```
-- Check the Task definitions in ```AWS ECS > Task definitions``` to ensure its been created in the console(REVISIONS will always update when we change the file therefore always make sure to push changes that you make in the file to ECS to use the newer file)
+- Check the Task definitions in ```AWS ECS > Task definitions``` to ensure its been created in the console ***(REVISIONS will always update when we change the file therefore always make sure to push changes that you make in the Task Definition file to ECS to use the newer file)***

-# Create a Load Balancer, VPCs and Security groups for the Backend services
+# Prepare our Backend container to be deployed on ECS Fargate
-### Step 15: Prepare our backend container to be deployed to Fargate
+## Create a Load Balancer, VPCs and Security groups for the Backend services
-#### Creating a default VPC
+### Step 15: Creating a default VPC
 (All these commands should be run in workspace/aws-bootcamp-cruddur)
 - Create a default VPC via the terminal/CLI, i.e find the default VPC and return its VPC ID if True.
 ```